 SpringBoard and Pre-AP are both College Board programs that offer grade-level instruction backed by a robust menu of resources and professional learning.
 Both focus on getting students ready for college and careers.
 Both focus on performance-based assessments rather than grades.

 But the two programs also have important differences:

 ELA and math only

 All content areas: ELA, math, science, social studies and history, plus visual and performing arts

 District- or school-adopted curriculum, which includes comprehensive instructional materials

-Course frameworks with model lessons that provide blueprints for instruction, giving teachers the flexibility to use the instructional resources of their choice
+Course frameworks with model lessons, giving teachers the flexibility to use the resources of their choosing

 No official designation

 Official course designation with inclusion in the Pre-AP Ledger